Roland Utbult

 Roland Utbult (born 24 May 1951) is a Swedish politician and musician.
 Prior to entering politics, Utbult had a successful musical career in the Christian genre of Swedish music.
 He is a politician serving Kristdemokraterna in the Swedish Riksdag using his musical ability in his service as a politician before the parliament.

-Along with other influential Christian musicians, Utbult appeared on the Swedish version of Gaither Homecoming "Minns du sången," a show much appreciated by many Swedish Christians.
+Along with other influential Christian musicians, Utbult appeared on the Swedish version of Gaither Homecoming "Minns du sången".